- What is Java?

 What is Java?

-It is a computing platform that consolidates a compiler, execution engine, computer software, set of libraries and, so much more for developing, running Java Applications and programs.
+It is a computing platform that consolidates a compiler, execution engine, computer software, set of libraries, and so much more for developing, and running Java Applications and programs.

 JVM ensures Java supports the feature of Write once Run Anywhere by giving adaptability for cross-platforms.

-All these different platforms have distinct characteristics and features that help programmers build desktop, mobile web applications.
-Some platforms are suitable for developing API’s for desktop applications or some work well for Graphic User-interface Development, one might be beneficial for its high performance.
+All these different platforms have distinct characteristics and features that help programmers build desktop and mobile web applications.
+Some platforms are suitable for developing APIs for desktop applications and some work well for Graphic User-interface Development, one might be beneficial for its high performance.

-The pivotal aim for the applications is to assist programmers in an easy, fast, and secure development and execution process.
+The pivotal aim of the applications is to assist programmers in an easy, fast, and secure development and execution process.